UDITHA1988/Python-projects/README.md

 2.Sudoku solver.
 The project is a program that solves sudoku puzzels by itsef.
 The program uses backtracking algorithm for the purpose. program solves 3x3 puzzles as to moddle the concept.

+3.tiktak.
+The project is a simple tiktaktoe game where two players can play with eachother.